Dynamic-Book/doc/3-References/100-DyboApp/README.md

 Described in the school instances

-It has an additional attribute
+A kind of Personn, with an additional attribute

 * courseSymbols: a collection of symbols to depict the type of DKM of interest for a teacher.
 A DKM has a dkmCourse property (pragma or